 Funghi Pizza ($17) with House cured Pepperoni ($3) was the better of the pizzas we had.
 The Pepperoni was thinly sliced but flavorful and delicious.
 Crust was like the other pizzas with a firm texture.

-Margherita Pizza ($13) Tomato, fior di latte mozzarella, basil and parmigiano was one of the best tasting versions of this classic pizza.
+Margherita Pizza ($15) Tomato, fior di latte mozzarella, basil and parmigiano was one of the best tasting versions of this classic pizza.
 Not a lot of basil.
 Very thin crust and top notch cheese.
+Slight sourness to the tomato sauce.
 No sogginess.
 It is enough for 1 person.
 Compare this one to our Naples Trip.

 Salsiccia Pizza ($18.50) House made fennel sausage, tomato, bell peppers, onions and mozzarella had some spicy sausage added to their great crust.
 A good combo for those wanting meat.
 Nice stringy cheese.
 Tomato sauce was fairly evident.
 Keep in mind this is very thin crust artisanal pizza and nothing like Round Table pizza.
-Again, not soggy and really good.
+Again, not soggy and really good – Our favorite.

-Delfina’s Spaghetti ($15 large) with plum tomatoes, garlic, basic & peperoncini brings the classic dish to more places.
-Eggless dry noodles with lots of strong tomato flavors and a bit oily.
-Not too al dente, but still very good.
+Delfina’s Spaghetti poodoro ($15 large) with plum tomatoes, garlic, basic & peperoncini brings the classic dish to more places.
+Vegan, Eggless dry noodles with lots of strong tomato flavors and a bit oily.
+Slightly al dente, but still very good.